-- Seems to be highly dependent of tribute and adoration and will often fish for compliments.
+- Seems to be highly dependent on tribute and adoration and will often fish for compliments.

-- Uses enforcers or sycophants to insure compliance from members or believers.
+- Uses enforcers or sycophants to ensure compliance from members or believers.

-- Sees self as “unstoppable” perhaps has even said so.
+- Sees self as “unstoppable” and perhaps has even said so.

-- Doesn’t think there is anything wrong with himself – in fact sees himself as perfection or “blessed.”
+- Doesn’t think there is anything wrong with himself and in fact sees himself as perfection or “blessed.”

-- Has taken away the freedom to leave, to travel, to pursue life, and liberty of followers.
+- Has taken away followers' freedom to leave, to travel, to pursue life and liberty.